 with the dollar hitting 100 yen.

-will force the central bank to ease monetary policy to combat
+the central bank to ease monetary policy to combat deflation.

-But its decline stalled earlier this week after the Bank of
+But the yen's decline stalled earlier this week after the

-Japan said its open-ended commitment to buy assets would kick in
+Bank of Japan said its open-ended commitment to buy assets would

-only next year, disappointing investors who had expected for
+kick in only next year, disappointing investors who had expected

 "That disappointment only opened the door for bargain